You want smart political talk without the meltdowns?

 Look at Susan Rice right now.

-Look at all this, and we ain't hear nothing about the main.
+We ain't hear nothing about the mail.

-Only you, Sean, and the rest of us as on this now, and they still talking about Russia.
+Only you, Sean, and the rest of us on this now.

-Sean, did Russia call you because they shouldn't call me to vote for Trump.
+Because they sure didn't call me to vote for Trump.

-Yeah, they didn't call me talking to me.
+Yeah, they didn't call me.

 I didn't call me yet.